vulcanize/vulcanizedb/documentation/seed-node.md

 # Seed node commands

-Another way that Vulcanizedb can serve as a caching layer for Ethereum is through the use of the `syncAndPublish` and `syncPublishScreenAndServe` commands.
+Vulcanizedb can act as an index for Ethereum data stored on IPFS through the use of the `syncAndPublish` and `syncPublishScreenAndServe` commands.

 ## Setup